 From the lists of nominees, the Program Review Sub-Committee shall select at least one internal reviewer from outside the academic unit(s) proposing the program and one external reviewer for undergraduate programs, and two external reviewers for graduate programs.
 If the Sub-Committee is not satisfied with the appropriateness of the nominees, they may request additional names from the academic unit.
 The Sub-Committee shall submit the list of reviewers to the Senate Academic Planning Committee for information.

 The internal and external reviewers shall evaluate the Program Proposal Brief and may request additional information (programs must inform the Quality Assurance Office of any additional information provided to the reviewers).
 They shall spend one to two days visiting the academic unit(s) proposing the program.
-The reviewers shall meet with the Provost; Associate Vice-President: Teaching and Learning; faculty, staff, and undergraduate and graduate students within the unit (where applicable); the deans of the relevant Faculties; the chair/director of the unit proposing the program and of any collaborating units (for interdepartmental programs); the University Librarian; and any other members of the university community who can provide needed information.
+The reviewers shall meet with the Provost; Vice-Provost: Teaching and Learning; faculty, staff, and undergraduate and graduate students within the unit (where applicable); the deans of the relevant Faculties; the chair/director of the unit proposing the program and of any collaborating units (for interdepartmental programs); the University Librarian; and any other members of the university community who can provide needed information.
 The reviewers shall prepare a final report, which must be submitted to the Quality Assurance Office within four weeks following the site visit.
 In the written report, the reviewers should comment on compliance with all evaluation criteria, note any clearly innovative aspects of the proposed program, and make recommendations on essential and desirable modifications to the proposal.